Introduction to quantum groups: 2b. Axioms, theory

-Summarizing, we have two Woronowicz algebras to be compared, namely $C(G)$, constructed as in Proposition 2.2, and $C^*(\Gamma)$, constructed as in Proposition 2.4.

-We already know from section 1 above that the underlying $C^*$-algebras are isomorphic.
-Now since the morphisms $\Delta,\varepsilon,S$ agree on the standard generators $g_1,\ldots,g_N$, they agree everywhere, and we are led to the conclusions in the statement. \end{proof}
+Thus, we have two Woronowicz algebras to be compared, namely $C(G)$, constructed as in Proposition 2.9, and $C^*(\Gamma)$, constructed as in Proposition 2.11.
+We already know from chapter 1 that the underlying $C^*$-algebras are isomorphic.
+Now since $\Delta,\varepsilon,S$ agree on $g_1,\ldots,g_N$, they agree everywhere, and we are led to the above conclusions. \end{proof}

-As a conclusion to all this, we can supplement Definition 2.1 with:
+As a conclusion to all this, we can supplement Definition 2.8 with:

 \begin{definition} Given a Woronowicz algebra $A=C(G)$, we write as well

 and call $\Gamma=\widehat{G}$ a finitely generated discrete quantum group. \end{definition}